INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2025.md

 - Existence of big projects of collaborative data production and harmonisation under the umbrella of [National Cartographic System (SCN)](https://www.scne.es/), which include sharing of resulting data; the on-going production of georeferenced reference data increased the sharing of data between public admin.
 The web site of SCN has a list of public bodies collaborating in the production of geographic data products each year as a result of collaboration agreements with [National Geographic Institute (IGN)](https://www.ign.es/web/ign/portal) of Spain.
  - For example: The following national and regional organisations have collaborated in the capture of the [orthoimagery](https://inspire.ec.europa.eu/theme/oi): [National Geographic Institute (IGN)](https://www.ign.es/web/ign/portal), [CNIG](https://www.ign.es/web/ign/portal/qsm-cnig), [Spanish Agrarian Guarantee Fund (FEGA)](https://www.fega.gob.es/en), [General Directorate for Cadastre](https://www.catastro.meh.es/), Autonomous Communities of Aragon, Canary Islands, Catalonia, Valencian Community, Andalusia, Extremadura, Murcia, Galicia, Castile and León, Castile La Mancha, Asturias, Cantabria, Rioja, Navarre, Basque Country, Balearic Islands and Madrid.
+ - There are some collaborative projects: [Citizen Map](https://www.csg-cnc.es/mapaciudadano.html)(Generation of a vector tile service that allows the visualisation and consultation of cartographic elements from the bodies responsible for spatial data at all scales.), [Geo localisation of postal addresses and toponymy](https://www.csg-cnc.es/geolocalizacion.html), Unified Cartographic Base...

 **Agreements or conventions co-financed by the autonomous administrations and national organizations**